Milt Bocek

-Milton Francis Bocek (July 16, 1912 – April 29, 2007) was a professional baseball outfielder.
+Milton Francis Bocek (July 16, 1912 – April 29, 2007) was an American professional baseball outfielder.
 He played parts of two seasons for the Chicago White Sox of Major League Baseball (MLB).
 During his playing career, he was listed at 6 ft 1 in and 185 lb.

 Early life

 Bocek was born in Chicago, Illinois, and was popularly known as "Beltin' Bo from Cicero".
 He graduated from Crane High School (Chicago) in Chicago and played college baseball at the University of Wisconsin–Madison.

 Professional career

 While Bocek was a student at the University of Wisconsin–Madison, he became a fairly prominent summer amateur and semipro player in baseball and softball.
 Chicago White Sox manager Lew Fonseca noticed him and arranged a tryout at Comiskey Park, during which Bocek hit several balls into the upper deck.
 He signed with the White Sox in the second half of 1933, becoming the fifth-youngest player in Major League Baseball that season, and then spent the first part of the 1934 season with the team as well.
 Subsequently, he played several years in the minor league systems of the St. Louis Cardinals and the New York Yankees.